jhonkaniemi/bite/bite/CodeExamples.md

 ```
 ## Mastodon

 Mastodons were large mammals distantly related to elephants, inhabiting the forests of North America and Eurasia until their extinction ~10–11,000 years ago.
 Compared to mammoths (Mammuthus sp.), which were grazers, mastodons were forest-dwelling browsers with Picea spp. forming a significant part of their diet (Birks et al., 2018; Teale and Miller, 2012).
 Their estimated body mass was ~8000 kg, mastodons were thus slightly heavier than modern elephants although their shoulder height was roughly comparable (Larramendi, 2015).
 We assumed mastodons to inhabit the whole test landscape with an initial density of 1.5 individuals per 100 ha, corresponding to the estimated densities of Pleistocene megaherbivores (120 kg ha-1) (Bakker et al., 2016).
 Mastodon population growth rate was assumed to be 1% yr-1 using a logistic growth model.
 We assumed that mastodons were able to browse trees up to 4 m height, with a preference for trees between 0-2 m (Guy, 1976) and the occasional uprooting of trees, similar to modern elephants (Scheiter and Higgins, 2012; Shannon et al., 2008).
 The diet was assumed to consist of 20% Norway spruce (Picea abies (L.) Karst.).

+Mastodon uses four different core modules of BITE: 1) Introduction, 2) Colonization, 3) Population dynamics and 4) Impact.
+Mastodons, together with the roe deer, are examples of an agent without a specific dispersal kernel and introduction to the entire landscape using `BiteDistribution` item.
+See above the roe deer example for details on that.
+The mastodon is here as an example of varying the agent impacts on vegetation depending on tree size.
 The following code and examples on alternative impacts provides tips to cause impact on different tree size classes.

 ```javascript
 var mastodon = new BiteAgent({